 Under the United States Department of Housing and Urban Development’s Rules, Emotional Support Animals (ESAs) include dogs and other animals, that provide passive support that mitigates, in full or part, an impact of a person’s disability, allowing them to benefit from Seattle University’s Housing and Residence Life programs and services.
-An ESA can be requested and approved by Disabilities Services (DS) for SU Housing and Residence Life (HRL).
+An ESA can be requested and approved by Disability Services (DS) for SU Housing and Residence Life (HRL).

 Requesting Accommodation of an Emotional Support Animal (ESA)

 A student requesting an emotional support animal should complete the following steps prior to moving into the residence hall:

 - Make an appointment with DS to discuss the accommodation providing documentation as indicated below.

 - Upon approval of an “ESA for residence” the student will be notified of the approval and next steps.

 - The student will make an appointment with HRL staff to review animal care in the Housing Office in Campion 100.

 Expectations after your assignment has been made and before move-in: